Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Experiment

-\textbf{SNR-to-LII v.s.
-LII-to-SNR.} We explore the effects of executive order of SNR, and construct model [M4] where its front LII is spliced with a post-processor denoiser plug-in.
-The corresponding quantitative is reported in Table~\ref{tab:Abl_1}, showing that using ``SNR-to-LII'' improves the performance of LLIE to a certain extent on three performance metrics, compared with ``LII-to-SNR''.
+\textbf{SCD-to-LII v.s.
+LII-to-SCD.} We explore the effects of executive order of SCD, and construct model [M4] where its front LII is spliced with a post-processor denoiser plug-in.
+The corresponding quantitative is reported in Table~\ref{tab:Abl_1}, showing that using ``SCD-to-LII'' improves the performance of LLIE to a certain extent on three performance metrics, compared with ``LII-to-SCD''.

-\textbf{Exploration on Reference-Free Loss.} Our study investigates the effectiveness of self-regularized recovery loss in comparison with popular unsupervised learning loss functions, including $\mathcal{L}_{DCE}$ from~\cite{guo2020zero} and $\mathcal{L}_{SCI}$ from~\cite{ma2022toward}, as shown in Table~\ref{tab:Abl_2}.
+\textbf{Exploration on Reference-Free Loss.} Our study investigates the effectiveness of self-regularized recovery loss in comparison with popular unsupervised learning loss functions, including $\mathcal{L}_{DCE}$ from ZeroDCE~\cite{guo2020zero} and $\mathcal{L}_{SCI}$ from SCI~\cite{ma2022toward}, as shown in Table~\ref{tab:Abl_2}.
 We built Model [M5] and [M6] separately using the corresponding complex loss configurations.
 Hyperparameters of the loss functions are utilized without any coefficient adjustment for evaluate its robustness.
-However, due to the lack of a denoising function, we exclude the $\mathcal{L}_{nr}$ term and construct Model [M7] for justice.
-None of the models include an SNR module.
+However, due to the lack of a denoising function of these model, we remove the $\mathcal{L}_{nr}$ as well as SCD term and construct Model [M7] for justice.
+None of the models include an SCD module.
 Our quantitative results show a substantial improvement in Model [M7] over Models [M5] and [M6], such as a $67.6\%$ PSNR score improvement, demonstrating robustness and effectiveness in color restoration, as indicated in Figure \ref{fig:loss} and Table \ref{tab:Abl_2}.
 Additionally, we explore self-adaptable noise removal loss by removing the adaptive factor $\sigma(\mathbf{x})$ from $\mathcal{L}_{nr}$ to train Model [M8], which leads to the degradation of the loss to the most common denoise loss $\mathcal{L}_{TV}$~\cite{rudin1992nonlinear}.
 Our final model shows improvements in the PSNR and SSIM metrics of $0.2111dB$ and $0.1160$, respectively.